Antonio José de Sucre: Burial and aftermath

 According to the 19 December 1830 Gaceta de Colombia, Issue No. 495, a power-hungry, ambitious General Obando paid an assassin to kill Sucre by falsely informing the assassin that Sucre was a traitor and had to be stopped because Sucre's intentions were to go to Quito and separate the Department of Cauca and the three southern departments of Colombia and unite them with Peru.
-In reality, Sucre, a protégé of Bolívar, was going to Quito to stop the separation of the District of Ecuador from the Gran Colombia and to retire as soon as possible in Quito to live a quiet life with his wife.
-Some have argued that Sucre was ordered assassinated by General Obando so as to leave no clear successor to Bolívar in the Gran Colombia.
-Before his death, Bolívar believed Sucre to be the only man who could have reunited the Gran Colombia; however, Bolívar's generals and the majority of the politicians running the separate departments of the Gran Colombia had other selfish and ambitious plans.
+In reality, Sucre, a protégé of Bolívar, was going to Quito to stop the separation of the District of Ecuador from Gran Colombia and to retire as soon as possible in Quito to live a quiet life with his wife.
+Some have argued that Sucre was ordered assassinated by Obando so as to leave no clear successor to Bolívar in Gran Colombia.
+Before his death, Bolívar believed Sucre to be the only man who could have reunited Gran Colombia; however, Bolívar's generals and the majority of the politicians running the separate departments of Gran Colombia had other selfish and ambitious plans.
 Sucre represented, according to historian Tomás Polanco Alcántara, "the indispensable complement to Simón Bolívar".
 Upon hearing the news of Sucre's death, Bolívar said, "Se ha derramado, Dios excelso, la sangre del inocente Abel..." ("The blood of the innocent Abel has been spilled, oh, Most High God...").
 Bolívar later wrote (Gaceta de Colombia, 4 July 1830):

 If he had breathed his spirit upon the theater of victory, with his last breath he would have given thanks to heaven for having given him a glorious death; but cowardly murdered in a dark mountain, he leaves his fatherland the duty of prosecuting this crime and of adopting measures that will curb new scandals and the repetition of scenes as lamentable and painful as this.

-Sucre is buried in the Cathedral of Quito, Ecuador, as he had said, "I want my bones to be forever in Quito", where his wife, Mariana de Carcelén y Larrea, Marquise of Solanda, was from.
+Sucre is buried in the Cathedral of Quito, Ecuador, as he had said, "I want my bones to be forever in Quito", where his wife, Mariana Carcelén, was from.